Riib11/ComputerSystems-Homework/hw7_ec/readme.md

 **IMPORTANT NOTE**: I addd a line to `converter.h`.
 I did not, however, _change_ any lines.
 The purpose and justification for this are discussed at the end of the previous section.

-I editted the compilation process to work for C++ rather than just C, which was excplicitly allowed.
-To compile:
+I editted the compilation process to work for C++ rather than just C, which was excplicitly allowed (compiling C++ code with `-std=c99` is deprecated) To compile:

     ./compile